JamesCostello-dev/readme-generator/README.md

-# README Generator
+# CMS Employee Tracker

 ## Description

-This application streamlines the README creation process.
+CMS command line application that tracks employee data and writes to mysql.

 ## Table of Contents